blueSparrow2000/blackout_deathmatch/README.md

 2024.6.24 Added Look ahead feature!
 Its now the world of snipers (press shift)

-2024.7.2 Now you can scroll to change inventory! / Minimap key is changed to 'Q'
+2024.7.2 Now you can scroll to change inventory! / Minimap key is changed to 'Q' / Press 'E' to dash towards a mouse direction.
+Dash is recharged when you get a kill, charging upto one.

 Future plan: